 A 1996 book by Zondervan Publishing House featured the writings of various theologians on the subject of whether or not there is salvation in pagan religions.
 The book, More Than One Way? is subtitled "four views on salvation in a pluralistic world."

-At least three of these views promote some form of inclusivism or universalism.
-The authors of the four views are John Hick, Clark Pinnock, Alister McGrath, R. Douglas Geivett, and W. Gary Phillips.
+Three of these views promote some form of inclusivism or universalism.
+The authors of the views are John Hick, Clark Pinnock, Alister McGrath, R. Douglas Geivett, and W. Gary Phillips.
 The book is edited by Dennis Okholm and Timothy Phillips, associate professors of theology at Wheaton College.
 The various views are divided into four groups: 1) Normative Pluralism, 2) Inclusivism, 3) Agnosticism regarding those who have not heard the Gospel, and 4) Exclusivism - salvation only through personal faith in Christ.

 Scholarly evangelicalism has long refused to see doctrine in terms of black and white, right and wrong, truth and heresy.
 The emerging church is just the most recent twist in evangelicalism’s apostasy.